Women's rights in Nepal: Gender-based violence against women

 Gender-based violence (GBV) towards women is a severe issue in Nepal where its women often find themselves susceptible to both public and domestic violence which constitutes rape, sexual abuse in the workplace and at home, and human trafficking.
 There is a persistence of harmful traditional practices deemed life-threatening such as Deuki (act of offering young girls to Hindu temples to live without proper care or education) and Chhaupadi (menstruating women are kept in a shed away from the home to live under harsh conditions).
 Based on the study by United Nations Population Fund's (UNFPA) entitled Gender Equality and Empowerment of Women in Nepal, abused women are more inclined to suffer from depression, anxiety, psychosomatic symptoms, sexual dysfunction and various reproductive health problems.

 In the Nepal Human Rights Yearbook 2012 by Informal Sector Service Center (INSEC), a study of all 75 districts across the country returned results of 648 women as victims of violence in 2011.
 In addition, the number of girls under the age of 18 who were affected stands at 379.

 The proportion of Nepali women who have been subjected to domestic violence are estimated at 60 to 70 per cent.
 Gender-based violence is worse in rural communities where an estimated 81 per cent of women experience recurring domestic violence.
-These incidences include physical abuse by husbands, polygamy, dowry-related murders, and physical and psychological harassment by household members.
+This includes physical abuse by husbands, polygamy, dowry-related murders, and physical and psychological harassment by household members.
+In 2021, 2022 and 2023, Ruby Khan led a march from Nepalgunj to Kathmandu, followed by subsequent sit-in protests, to bring attention to the disappearance and murders of women in rural Banke District.